elee131/UBC_Fountains/README.md

 - as a user, I want to be able to add a pin to the map with a picture, location, and directions
 - as a user, I want to be able to mark a pin as "unavailable" or "broken"
-- as a user, I want to be able to edit a pin's information
+- as a user, I want to be able to make edits on a pin's information
-- as a user,
+- as a user, I want to be able to search pins by buildings